elixir-lang/ex_doc/README.md

 ExDoc ships with many features:

   * Automatically generates HTML and EPUB documents from your API documentation
+  * Responsive design with built-in layout for phones and tablets
-  * Support for custom pages and guides (in addition to the API reference)
+  * Support for custom pages, guides, and livebooks (in addition to the API reference)
   * Support for custom grouping of modules, functions, and pages in the sidebar
   * Generates HTML documentation accessible online and offline
-  * Responsive design with built-in layout for phones and tablets
   * Customizable logo on the generated documentation
   * Each documented entry contains a direct link back to the source code
   * Full-text search